CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 Misc.Assign.Ti=Assignment

-Misc.Assign.sec=Neither party may assign this Agreement without the prior consent of the other party, except that either party may assign this Agreement, with notice to the other party, in connection with the assigning party’s merger, reorganization, acquisition or other transfer of all or substantially all of its assets or voting securities.
+Misc.Assign.sec=Neither party may assign this {_Agreement} without the prior consent of the other party, except that either party may assign this {_Agreement}, with notice to the other party, in connection with the assigning party’s merger, reorganization, acquisition or other transfer of all or substantially all of its assets or voting securities.
 Any non-permitted assignment is void.
-This Agreement will bind and inure to the benefit of each party’s permitted successors and assigns.
+This {_Agreement} will bind and inure to the benefit of each party’s permitted successors and assigns.

 Misc.Assign.=[G/Z/Base]

 Misc.LawAndForum.Ti=Governing Law and Courts

-Misc.LawAndForum.sec=The <b>Governing Law</b> governs this Agreement and any action arising out of or relating to this Agreement, without reference to conflict of law rules.
+Misc.LawAndForum.sec=The <b>Governing Law</b> governs this {_Agreement} and any action arising out of or relating to this {_Agreement}, without reference to conflict of law rules.
 The parties will adjudicate any such action in the <b>Courts</b> and each party consents to the exclusive jurisdiction and venue of the <b>Courts</b> for these purposes.

 Misc.LawAndForum.=[G/Z/Base]

 Misc.Notice.Ti=Notices

-Misc.Notice.1.sec=Except as set out in this Agreement, notices, requests and approvals under this Agreement must be in writing to the addresses on the Cover Page and will be deemed given: (1) upon receipt if by personal delivery, (2) upon receipt if by certified or registered U.S. mail (return receipt requested), (3) one day after dispatch if by a commercial overnight delivery or (4) upon delivery if by email.
+Misc.Notice.1.sec=Except as set out in this {_Agreement}, notices, requests and approvals under this {_Agreement} must be in writing to the addresses on the {_Cover_Page} and will be deemed given: (1) upon receipt if by personal delivery, (2) upon receipt if by certified or registered U.S. mail (return receipt requested), (3) one day after dispatch if by a commercial overnight delivery or (4) upon delivery if by email.
 Either party may update its address with notice to the other.

 Misc.Notice.2.sec={_Provider} may also send operational notices through the {_Cloud_Service}.